MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/workload-identity.md

 You can enable the [workload identity feature](conceptual-workload-identity.md) on an Azure Arc-enabled Kubernetes cluster by using Azure CLI.
 The process follows these high-level steps:

 1. Enable the workload identity feature on a new or existing Arc-enabled Kubernetes cluster.
-1. Create a Microsoft Entra Workload ID and Kubernetes service account.
+1. Create a managed identity (or app registration) and Kubernetes service account.
 1. Configure the managed identity for token federation.
 1. Configure service account annotations and application pod labels to use workload identity.
 1. Configure workload identity settings on the Kubernetes cluster.